New York City Police Department Counterterrorism Bureau

 The New York City Police Department Counterterrorism Bureau (CT) is a division of the New York City Police Department (NYPD) responsible for preventing terrorist attacks within New York City.
 Former New York City Police Commissioner Raymond Kelly described the CT as "a Council on Foreign Relations with guns".

-The counterterrorism and intelligence bureaus fall under the domain of Intelligence and Counterterrorism Division, which is commanded by Deputy Commissioner John Miller.
+In 2023, the counterterrorism and intelligence bureaus were merged into one bureau, under the supervision of Deputy Commissioner Rebecca U. Weiner.
+After the merger, Intelligence and Counterterrorism operate as 2 divisions under the combined bureau.
+Each division is commanded by an Assistant Chief or a Deputy Chief.

 Current subdivisions

 Critical Response Command (CRC)

 Critical Response Command (CRC) is one of the Department's first lines of defense against a terrorist-related attack.
 A permanent cadre of hand-selected police officers devoted to counterterrorism, CRC members are trained to respond swiftly, with sufficient expertise and force, to the most highly organized and heavily armed attacks.
 All CRC team members are trained in special weapons and long-range guns, explosive trace detection, radiological and nuclear awareness, biological and chemical weapons awareness, and are equipped with the skills to detect an impending attack and utilize the best possible response to an emerging situation.
 The team conducts daily counterterrorism deployments to critical infrastructure sites throughout New York City, saturating strategic locations with a uniform presence to disrupt and deter terrorist planning and hostile surveillance operations.